perl-foundation-outreach/season-of-docs-ideas/big.md

 Required or prefered skills the person should have to be able to tackle this project.

-* Some prior experience with Perl 6 is appreciated, but not really needed.
+* Some prior experience with Raku is appreciated, but not really needed.
 Will to learn it will be a requisite.
 The candidate will be expected to be able to write, run and test short programs to be used as examples in the documentation.